Do Contemporary Causal Inference Models Capture Real-World Heterogeneity? Findings from a Large-Scale Benchmark: Introduction

 Recognizing the untapped potential of observational sampling, we hypothesize that it offers opportunities to develop new statistics for identifying the most accurate CATE estimators and assessing their ability to capture real-world heterogeneity.
 This forms the central hypothesis of our research.
 To rigorously test this, we aim to develop new theoretical results and create a benchmark procedure using observational sampling for CATE evaluation.

 This paper offers three key contributions to the field of CATE evaluation:

-1. \textbf{Benchmark Findings:} Our primary contribution is new findings from the large-scale benchmark study, evaluating sixteen contemporary CATE estimation methods across 43,200 test datasets with real-world heterogeneity.
-As noted in the opening paragraph, these findings reveal significant limitations in current CATE models, particularly in capturing real-world heterogeneity.
-They highlight the need for further research and improvements in this area.
+1. \textbf{Benchmark Findings:} Our primary contribution is new findings from the large-scale benchmark study, evaluating sixteen contemporary CATE estimation methods across \CHECK{43,200 variants sampled from 12 unique datasets with real-world outcomes.
+As noted in the opening paragraph, these findings reveal current CATE models' limitations in capturing real-world heterogeneity.
+They highlight the need for further research.}

 2. \textbf{New Evaluation Metrics:} Our second contribution is new CATE evaluation metrics.
 We define a new statistical parameter, $Q$, which equals MSE minus a constant, and develop a family of statistics, collectively called $\hat{Q}$, that converge to $Q$.
-We prove that $\hat{Q}$ converges in probability to $Q$ under mild technical conditions.
-For RCT data, we further demonstrate that $\hat{Q}$ is unbiased and achieves a $O(1/\sqrt{N})$ asymptotic convergence rate.
+We prove that, \CHECK{for RCT data, $\hat{Q}$ is an unbiased estimator to $Q$ and achieves a $O(1/\sqrt{N})$ asymptotic convergence rate}.
 Additionally, we introduce a control-variates-based framework to reduce the variance of $\hat{Q}$, showing that common CATE estimation losses, such as R-loss and DR-loss, are special cases of this framework.

 3. \textbf{Novel Evaluation Procedure:} Our third contribution is a novel CATE evaluation procedure based on observational sampling and the newly developed $Q$.
 This method allows for the training of CATE estimators on observational sub-samples and evaluates their performance using $\hat{Q}$ on the full RCT dataset.
 Unlike previous benchmarks, our approach does not rely on simulated potential outcomes, addressing concerns about real-world heterogeneity and mitigating the risk of self-serving bias.